 Intense competition for top performers in accounting and finance is affecting everything from recruitment to retention, while creating hiring trends for companies that are having an impact on compensation levels.

-What’s behind these seven hiring trends, and what, exactly, should employers and managers be aware of, in order to bring top talent on board and keep them happy?
-Let’s start with salaries.
+Here are more on those hiring trends and what employers and managers should be aware of, in order to bring top talent on board and keep them happy — starting with salaries.

 1. Strong starting salaries

 Talented job seekers have choices.
 To land in-demand workers, companies need to offer competitive starting salaries.
-Here’s a sampling of the anticipated salary midpoints for some of the hottest jobs for 2018:
+Here’s a sampling of the anticipated salary midpoints for some of the hottest jobs for 2019 in corporate accounting: